Chris Shepherd: 2010s Filmwork

 Shepherd directed a short film for Arte France with regular collaborators Autour De Minuit called Brexicuted which premiered in Edinburgh Film Festival on 27 June 2018.
 In 2020, he created animations for Sara Pascoe's sitcom with illustrator Stephen Collins for BBC 2 called Out Of Her Mind.

 Anfield Road

 Shepherd's debut graphic novel, Anfield Road, was published, through Titan Comics, on 29 October 2024.
 It was described as "full of heart, soul and wit" by screenwriter and producer Jesse Armstrong.
 It depicts a beautiful coming-of-age story, centred around growing up in the working-class dynamics of Merseyside, in the late 1980s.
+Upon release in October The Observer's Rachel Cooke made it graphic novel of the month.